Britain enters talks with two consortiums to outsource arms buying

-LONDON Britain's defence ministry is in talks with two consortiums - led by U.S. engineers CH2M Hill and Bechtel - that are competing to run its 159 billion pound ($249 billion) equipment buying programme to cut delays and cost overruns.
+LONDON Aug 21 Britain's defence ministry is in talks with two consortiums - led by U.S engineers CH2M Hill and Bechtel - that are competing to run its 159 billion pound ($249 billion) equipment buying programme to cut delays and cost overruns.

 A Ministry of Defence (MoD) spokesman said on Wednesday it was taking forward commercial negotiations with the CH2M Hill-led group that also consists of British firms WS Atkins and Serco Group as well as with Bechtel, supported by PricewaterhouseCoopers and PA Consulting.